WESTERN MURRAY LAND IMPROVEMENT GROUP INC.

 The issue:

 Rice crops can leave stubble loads of up to 15 tonnes if a 12 tonne per hectare crop is grown.
 This poses a significant issue for farmers due to blockages and poor seed-soil contact when sowing a consecutive crop.
 To cope with this constraint, often stubble is burnt 1-6 months after harvest to improve trafficability and establishment of the following crop.
-This poses both an environmental and economic disadvantage, as studies suggest that burning reduces nutrient levels and releases carbon dioxide, monoxide and nitrous oxide which can increase the likelihood of human respiratory problems and contribute to greenhouse gases.
+This poses both an environmental and economic disadvantage, as studies suggest that burning reduces nutrient levels and releases carbon dioxide, monoxide and nitrous oxide which can increase

 The solution: